meh2481/liTools/README.md

 util/WinResource.exe "Little Inferno.exe"

 Or copy "WinResource.exe" from the "util" subdirectory into the same folder as "Little Inferno.exe" and click and drag "Little Inferno.exe" into it.
-It'll spit out a file "resinfo.txt" containing negligible information on the resources inside the Little Inferno executable.
+It'll spit out a file "resinfo.txt" containing basic information on the resources inside the Little Inferno executable.
 It may be useful, however, if you're unsure if your executable has been stripped or not (as if the file size alone wouldn't tell you).
 If resources with "Type: 20480" are all 4 bytes, you'll know it's stripped.
 Otherwise, probably not.
 At the very least, it's a fun program to play with.

 test.exe
 ----------------